Ulrike Meinhof: Last days in prison

 Meinhof's last appearance in court was on 4 May 1976, in a hearing the defendants had requested in order to provide evidence about the participation of West Germany in the Vietnam War.
 This, they claimed, was the cause of their radicalisation, and was their basis for demanding the status of prisoners of war (see above).
 According to Jutta Ditfurth, the last days before Meinhof's death went smoothly.
 The prisoners (including Meinhof) spent their meeting time (30 minutes, twice per day) discussing various philosophers and political issues.
 One of the guards noted that they were laughing.

-According to Meinhof's sister, Wienke Zitzlaff, during her last visit to the prison, Meinhof had told her: "You can stand up and fight only while you are alive.
-If they say I committed suicide, be sure that it was a murder."

 In early May, attorney Axel Azzola contacted his client (Meinhof).
 They were hopeful about the possibilities that the new strategy seemed to offer.
 They also discussed whether Meinhof could testify as a witness at the International Law Conference in Geneva where a delegation of lawyers planned to denounce the measure of detention in solitary confinement.
 Finally, Meinhof was planning to reveal main witness Gerhard Müller's role in the trial.
 Federal prosecutors had indicted the four defendants for the murder of a policeman Norbert Schmid, who was shot by Müller himself.

 During the press conference called by defense attorneys, one of Meinhof's lawyers, Michael Oberwinder, stated that it was less than a week before Meinhof's death that they had a very involved conversation.
 He claimed that there was not the least sign of depression or lack of interest on her part and that it was an animated discussion in the context of which Meinhof explained the group's point of view.

 Meinhof's last visitor was Giovanni Capelli, lawyer of the Red Brigades.
 He conveyed the desire of the Red Brigades to contact her and described the conditions of detention in Italy where prisoners were not held in isolation (except Renato Curcio) and were politically active.
 They also discussed the establishment of an international committee of lawyers to defend the RAF.
 Capelli later said that Meinhof gave him the impression of "a vivid, lifelike woman", "open to all questions".
 They arranged to meet again soon.
 "She behaved like a woman who wanted to live".